elite-polito/elite-polito.github.io/news/2023-06-12-eics/index.md

 # Participation at EICS 2023

-From June 26-30, 2023, the e-Lite group will participate (in person) in the [_15th ACM SIGCHI Symposium on Engineering Interactive Computing Systems_](https://eics.acm.org/2023/index.php) (EICS 2023) in Swansea, United Kingdom.
+On June 26-30, 2023, the e-Lite group will participate (in person) in the [_15th ACM SIGCHI Symposium on Engineering Interactive Computing Systems_](https://eics.acm.org/2023/index.php) (EICS 2023) in Swansea, United Kingdom.

 Juan Pablo Saenz and Tommaso Calò will each present a paper, while Tommaso will also discuss his doctoral research during the Doctoral Consortium.